artemzi/dotvim/README.md

 ## If you want use solirized color in gnome terminal

-copy&paste it to you term.
+(from Tim Martin): copy & paste it to you term.

 ```bash
 gconftool-2 --set "/apps/gnome-terminal/profiles/Default/use_theme_background" --type bool false